Aladin147/BLKWDS_Manager/docs/project_status.md

      - [ ] Ensure consistent error feedback levels

 3. **Documentation and Testing** (Ongoing)
-   - [ ] Update all documentation to reflect the current state of the application
+   - [x] Update all documentation to reflect the current state of the application
    - [ ] Create comprehensive testing checklist
-   - [ ] Document the database schema and migration process
+   - [x] Document the database schema and migration process
    - [ ] Create user documentation for internal testers
+   - [ ] Audit and update documentation for consistency

 4. **Dashboard UI Standardization** (Secondary Priority)
    - Fix Layout Issues